victorclf/qcamap-plus/README.md

 # qcamap-plus
-A user script for Qcamap which provides a set of helper functions, e.g. merge categories, duplicate a category.
+An unofficial user script for Qcamap which provides a set of helper functions, e.g. merge categories, duplicate a category.

 # How to use